ebsizzlin/PasswordGenerator/README.md

 - after the alert for not picking a #, the alert for not picking an option comes up even though those haven't been offered yet
 - not sure if what i've come up with from googling for loops really works since i don't get the concept in the first place
+- i didn't have time for office hours or tutoring this week so i'm kinda lost, will catch up this week

 # screenshots